 Incorrect and Misleading: No higher order Tx filtering needed.
 ADC based architecture is not required for high-speed receiver.

 It is implementation choice.

-Incorrect: FEC size at ECU-side is only 200% greater, 469% longer burst protection FEC size is FEC size is very small and power insignificant, should not be determining factor.
+Incorrect: FEC size at ECU-side is only 200% greater, 469% longer burst protection FEC size is very small and power insignificant, should not be determining factor.

 Slide 10: